BernardinD/MembershipApp/README.md

 * Give this a name and create it (press continue until it is created)
 * Click on the item you've just created (towards the bottom of the page) and at the bottom of the next page select "Add key > Create new key"
 * Select 'JSON' and create the file.
-* Save this file with the name 'client_secret'
+* Save this file with the name 'client_secret' to somewhere reachable **THE SAME FILE CAN'T BE DOWNLOADED AGAIN**

 # Developers